inthreedee/photoprism-transfer-album/README.md

 # Google Photos album to Photoprism Album
-*A somewhat involved script to import albums from a Google Photos Takeout as albums in Photoprism*
+*A script to import albums from a Google Photos Takeout*

 Photoprism does not yet support transferring albums from Google Photos.
 Once a library has been fully transferred, this script will scrape the necessary data from a Google